Best Veggie Burger

 • Nonstick cooking spray, for grilling

-• Hamburger buns & desired burger fixings
+• Hamburger buns and desired burger fixings

 • Sea salt and freshly ground black pepper